EUROPEAN HAPKIDO ALLIANCE

 Hapkido has been practised in the UK since 1971; however, it is not an art with a great number of practitioners or schools.
 This may be due to the arts complexity and the very high standard a student must reach before becoming an instructor.

-The European Hapkido Alliance, with the help of Grandmaster Sung Soo Lee and other Korean Grandmasters, aims to further the development of Hapkido throughout Europe.
+The European Hapkido Alliance, with the help of Senior Korean Grandmasters, aims to further the development of Hapkido throughout Europe.